Holoscope: Open and Lightweight Telescope & Honeypot Platform: Lessons Learned and Conclusion

-We presented \sysname{}, a open, lightweight, cloud-native platform for cybersecurity data collection.
-Leveraging K3s and WireGuard, it provides secure, automated, and resilient orchestration across heterogeneous networks.
-Our initial multi-node deployment showed its scalability and potential to reveal traffic insights unattainable from a single vantage point.
-Future work will enhance federated analytics, privacy-preserving data sharing, and AI-driven modules to consolidate \sysname{} as a flexible framework for Internet-scale threat observation.
+We presented \sysname{}, an open, lightweight cybersecurity platform.
+Leveraging cloud-native technologies and the Infrastructure-as-Code (IaC) paradigm, it provides secure, automated, and resilient orchestration across heterogeneous networks.
+Our initial multi-sensor deployment demonstrated its scalability and its ability to reveal traffic insights unattainable from a single vantage point.
+The deployment experience highlighted two critical aspects of operating a distributed infrastructure.
+First, ensuring cluster resiliency is essential, as sensor failures can disrupt experiments and lead to resource waste.
+Second, comprehensive experiment automation is necessary to minimise human error and prevent misconfigurations that could compromise the quality of the collected data.

+Two main directions will guide our future work.
+First, we plan to expand the platform by introducing a novel set of experiments, such as those involving DNS and certificate announcements, while leveraging this unique and flexible infrastructure to develop and foster AI-driven data analytics capabilities.
+Second, we aim to disseminate actionable artefacts to the cybersecurity community, including datasets, periodic reports, blocklist insights, and integrations with existing threat reporting platforms.